joelleoqiyi/BBCS-X-NoSQL-AmazingRace/README.md

 ## Dataset used:

-For this part of the Amazing Race, you would be using the `names.json` file as your dataset which is stored in the BuildingBloCS Land's MongoDB Cluster :laughing:
+For this part of the Amazing Race, you would be using the `data.json` file as your dataset which is stored in the BuildingBloCS Land's MongoDB Cluster :laughing:

+Simply run the python file `insertData.py` after replacing `insert_uri_here` on line 6 with a **valid URI statement** from your MongoDB database *with write permissions* to add the data from `data.json` into your database.

 ## How to submit: